CIFASIS/sb-graph/test/README.md

 ## For developers

-To add a test unit to an existing test suite, a new directory should be create in the gt_data folder.
+To add a test unit to an existing test suite, a new directory should be created in the gt_data folder.
 There a .cpp file should contain the testing code, and a SBG.log archive is needed with the expected result of the test.
 The result of applying the test will be saved in the test_data directory.
 If it is